 That said, a “good” ANCAP rating won’t just depend on the number of stars a vehicle has.
 The ‘Rating Year’ date stamp is also an important factor, as it tells you how current the ANCAP rating is.
 ANCAP’s testing criteria is only improving with time, so naturally vehicles with five-star ratings and the latest date stamp will offer the best level of safety.

 ANCAP has only been testing new cars since the 90s, so of course there are older vehicles that won’t have ANCAP safety ratings.
 The good news is, if you’re interested in buying a second-hand car that doesn’t have an ANCAP car safety rating, you can still find out about the vehicle’s level of safety through Australia’s Used Car Safety Ratings (UCSR).

 UCSRs are overseen by the Vehicle Safety Research Group (VSRG) and investigated by Monash University Accident Research Centre.
 Similar to ANCAP ratings, UCSRs range from one to five stars and indicate how well a vehicle will protect its passengers in the event of a crash.
 Ratings are calculated from data on injuries sustained by people involved in real-world crashes in Australia and New Zealand.
 So, a vehicle needs to be involved in quite a few accidents to be accurately rated.

 As with ANCAP ratings, the higher the UCSR the lower the relative safety risk.

-Beyond safety ratings, there are a few things you can look out for yourself when considering the safety of a new car.
+Beyond safety ratings, there are a few things you can look out for yourself.
 According to the Queensland Government, here are a few key ones to keep in mind:

-When it comes to used cars, ideally you should also get an independent inspection report done and check the vehicle history before you commit to the purchase.
+When it comes to used cars, ideally you should also get an independent inspection report done.
+You can also check the vehicle history before you commit to the purchase.

 You can search the Personal Property Securities Register (PPSR) to find out if a vehicle has been stolen or written off for less than $5.